TedHusted/awake/awake.md/awake.md

 The hologram displays a map of the Chosŏn Peninsula, jutting into the seas.
 Bordering the homeland, Cháoxiǎn, are China and Russia in the north and Hánguó in the south.
 Icons blink to life representing military bases, naval deployments, and political activities.

 Taedong: Japan has approved funding for advanced missile defense systems.
 It is likely that our recent ballistic missile test prompted the approval.
-In the Yellow Sea, Hánguó has conducted joint military exercises with United States forces.
+In the Yellow Sea, Hánguó has conducted joint military exercises with American forces.

 Choi’s lips press into a thin line.
 “The Supreme Leader will ask about their internal politics.
 Is there dissent over the funding or these exercises?
 Civilian protests?
 Parliamentary debates?
 What can we exploit?”